How to Become a Child Abuse Counselor

 What Careers Can I Pursue With a Child Abuse Counseling Degree?

 A child abuse counselor works with minors who have experienced child abuse.
 This can include experiencing physical abuse, emotional and psychological abuse, neglect, sexual abuse, and other forms of maltreatment.
-Work can include both documentation and treatment.
+Work can consist of both documentation and treatment.

-To help children overcome their experiences, you might provide a variety of different counseling.
-You may render behavioral therapy, mental health counseling, sexual abuse counseling and substance abuse counseling.
+To help children overcome their experiences, you might provide various counseling.
+You may render behavioral therapy, mental health counseling, sexual abuse counseling, and substance abuse counseling.
 Cases of child abuse cause many issues.

 Where Can I Work With a Child Abuse Counselor Degree?